Miscellaneous Class

 If you are worried about leaving your bolognese at home when you are away on summer vacation, you can always book them into doggie daycare.
 Due to their adaptability, they will definitely thrive well in all environments.

-You should still seek out a responsible breeder as they will screen breeding stock to make sure there aren't any major health issues.
+You should still seek out a responsible breeder as they will screen breeding stock to make sure there aren’t any major inherited health issues.
 You might also wish to ask your breeder for proof of CERF (eye) exams as well as proof of a patella exam.

 This breed has a life span of around 12 – 14 years, you can expect them to be a lifelong commitment.

 You should ensure that you are feeding your bolognese high-quality dog food.
-They have a fast metabolism, and smaller meals often would be better suited than two large meals a day.
-You should still keep an eye on your dog's weight despite its fast metabolism!
+They have a fast metabolism, smaller meals more often would be better suited than two large meals a day.
+You should still keep an eye on your dog’s weight despite its fast metabolism!
 If you are worried that your bolognese is eating too quickly, you can get them a slow feeder which will also provide them with some mental stimulation.

 Make sure that you contact your local vet if you are concerned about the weight of your bolognese.